wormhole-foundation/xdapp-book/src/technical/evm/coreLayer.md

 3.  `Payload` (bytes[]): raw bytes to emit
     - It is up to the emitting contract to properly define this arbitrary set of bytes.

-`publishMessage` will output a `sequence` (uint64) that is used in conjunction with `emitterChainID` and `emitterAddress` to retrive the generated VAA from the Guardian Network.
+`publishMessage` will output a `sequence` (uint64) that is used in conjunction with `emitterChainID` and `emitterAddress` to retrieve the generated VAA from the Guardian Network.

 > How Batch VAAs are generated
 >